ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 }
 ```

-## Exercise: Update your solution to use graphql-http
+## Exercise: Update your solution to use graphql-http or graphql-yoga

 ::: danger
 `express-graphql` was the first official reference implementation of using GraphQL with HTTP.
 It has existed since 2015 and was mostly unmaintained in recent years.